pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 Templating redirect URIs template decouples the application operators from the platform operators.
 Now the application operator only needs to provide the absolute redirect paths, which are consistent across environments.
-The platform operators can configure domain templates, ingress domains and TLS as they see fit and rest assured that settings are updated without interruption.
+The platform operators can configure domain templates, ingress domains, and TLS as they see fit, and rest assured that settings are updated without interruption.

 However, `WorkloadRegistration` still requires matching an `AuthServer` by the